clhenrick/cartodb-tutorial/README.md

 ### Intro to the CartoDB Dashboard

 1. Create a free account and log into CartoDB.
-In the dashboard, select the `public data` option then `populated places` and add the dataset to your account.
+In the dashboard, select the `public data` option then `populated places` to add the dataset to your account.
 Take a look at the  `adm0cap field` in the __table view__ dashboard.
 This field stores 0's and 1's, with the latter being for country capitals.

 2. A walk through the GUI:
-    - There are two ways to view your data in CartoDB:
+    - When inspecting a data table there are two ways to view your data in CartoDB:
-      - __Table View__: shows column names & rows, like Excel.
-Each row represents a point.
+      - __Table View__: shows column names & rows, like a spreadsheet.
+For this dataset each row represents a point.
+But they may also represent other geometry types depending on your data.
-        - Show what's inside cells in `the_geom` column: lat and lon coordinates.
+        - Take a look at what's inside the cells in `the_geom` column, You should see lattitude and longitude coordinates.
-      - __Map View__: Allows for zooming and panning, changing the base map, using the Visualization Wizard in the side bar to style data.
+      - __Map View__: Allows for inspecting our data visually, eg: zooming and panning.
+We can also change the base map, use the Visualization Wizard in the side bar to style data and add interaction such as pop-ups that display values from our table view.

-    - In the Visualization Wizard try switching the data's style to _category view_, choose the `adm0cap` column and assign markers to `adm0cap` for country-capital vs. regular populated place
+    - In the Visualization Wizard try switching the data's style to _category view_, choose the `adm0cap` column and assign different image markers to `adm0cap` for country-capital vs. regular populated place.

-    - mention you can load custom images for markers
+    - You may also upload custom images to be used as markers.

 3. Demonstrate Publishing / Sharing a Map:

-    - By clicking on the `Visualize` button we can create a `Visualization` and share our map with the world via a URL, iframe or viz.json.
+    - By clicking on the `Visualize` button in the upper right corner we can create a `Visualization`.
+Do this and give your visualization a name such as "My First Viz".

+    - When we create a visualization it will inherit the styles we set from our map view.

+    - Visualizations work by linking to your data tables.
+Note that if we go back to inspecting our imported data table and change the styles from here the visualization we made with that data _will not_ be updated with those styles.
+However if you make any changes to the values in those tables the corresponding visualization _will_ be affected.

-    - __Note__: any changes we make to our visualization will be updated in real time!
+    - __Note__: any changes we make to our visualization will be updated in real time to anyone viewing our viz!

     - Notice the differnces between the __tables__ and __visualizations__ dashboards.
-The former is just the  data you have imported to your account, the latter are the maps you create with your data and may share / publish.
-Visualizations may link to multiple tables in the form of layers.
+The former is just the  data you have imported to your account, the latter are the maps you create with your data and may choose to share / publish.
+A single Visualization may link to multiple tables in the form of layers.

 ### Making a Choropleth Map